mell-o-tron/scl-ocaml/README.md

 ### How to execute

-It currently does not work very well, but it can be ran using the `dune exec` command.
+The program can be executed using the `dune exec` command.
 Make sure to have dune installed, and use the `opam install . --deps-only` command to install the dependencies of the project.